Sublime Music, a Linux Subsonic Client, Beta Released

 - Support for additional backends.
 Sublime Music was designed with extensibility in mind.
 Developers can use the Adapter API to implement adapters for other music services such as YouTube Music.
-If you are interested in implementing an adapter, join our Matrix chat to discuss!
+If writing an adapter is something that interests you, join our Matrix chat to discuss!

 - Flatpak support.
 Currently, Flatpak builds are broken due to dependency issues.
 Once these are fixed, I will try and get Sublime Music on FlatHub.